lyohaplotinka/rattus-orm/packages/docs/docs/docs-pinia/utils.md

 # Utilities

-In the previous steps, we discussed the first utility: the `rattusOrmPiniaVuePlugin` function, which provides a plugin for Vue.
+In the previous steps, we discussed the first utility: the `installRattusORM` function, which provides a plugin for Vue.

 However, the package includes a number of other compositions.